 Safety is a priority throughout the Fox River Cleanup Project...on the river, at the processing facility, on the road and at the staging area.
-Project workers have topped 1,216,000 work hours without a loss time incident.
+As of mid March, project workers have reached more than 2,173,900 work hours without a loss time incident.

 Several important measures have been instituted to minimize the potential for air emissions.
 Dredged sediments will be completely contained without exposure to the air from the river bottom through the dredge, the booster pumps and the dredging slurry pipe to the processing plant.
 The dewatering and water treatment operations will take place indoors, at the Green Bay Processing Facility site.
 Air conditions will be monitored at four stations near the active dredging operations throughout the project.